 - Be a vigilant pedestrian and do what your mother taught you, look both ways before you cross the street.
 They drive like absolute maniacs in Mexico.
 Take caution whenever you’re crossing the street because they don’t stop for pedestrians and they rarely signal.
 I rented a Jeep and embraced the madness by driving the way the locals do.
 If you are a very passive driver, you won’t get very far.
 Drive assertively, but defensively.
 If you wait for someone to let you in, you’ll never move.

 - These Tulum travel tips will save you money!
 Cash is King, but bring pesos instead of USD.
 You need pesos in Tulum in order to save money.
 In the past, I didn’t find that it mattered that much, but now the exchange rate you’ll get in stores and restaurants is terrible.
 The exchange rate is not standardized.
 Every establishment has a different exchange rate they offer if you pay in USD instead of Pesos.
 And I can assure you, it’s in their favour and not yours.
 Save yourself a lot of money by paying in pesos.

-- You can pay using a Credit Card in most restaurants, but not all, some only accept cash so yes, you need pesos in Tulum.
+- You can pay using a Credit Card in most restaurants, but not all.
+Some restaurants only accept cash so yes, you need pesos in Tulum.
 Those that do accept credit cards will add an additional charge for this service.
 Your bank typically does the same, meaning you are charged not one, but two fees when you use your Credit Card.
 Having pesos will save you money in Tulum.

 - Plan ahead and bring pesos with you as there aren’t very many bank machines in town.
 I don’t believe there are any along the beach road, at least I didn’t come across any.
 The one I found in town had quite a long lineup.
 If you do use an ATM to take out cash, be sure to decline the exchange rate offered by the machine.
 You will get a better exchange rate from your bank at home.

 4. Tulum’s chill vibe